Best Shinx Raid Counters

 Shinx type chart

-When fighting Shinx, keep in mind the that Electric-type Pokémon are weak to Ground type moves.
-They take reduced damage from Electric, Flying, and Steel type moves.
+When fighting Shinx, keep in mind the that Electric-type Pokémon are weak to Ground-type moves.
+They take reduced damage from Electric, Flying, and Steel-type moves.

-Best move-types and weather for Shinx Raids
+Best move-types and best weather for defeating Shinx

 Move-typeUsage (%)Weather